TheOnlyMiki/412_OpenCV_lab/README.md

 # Task

-In this lab you need to let your robot move along with the track on the ground. track is split in differents color.
+In this lab you need to let your robot move along with the track on the ground, and stop after your robot seeing stop sign.

+track is splited in differents color.

 Whtie track is normal track.